timothy-holmes/timothyholmes/_posts/2022-09-14-how-to-customise-linux-terminal-prompt.md

 $
 ```

-How to change it in three simple steps. _*I have to confess it took me a couple of hours; hours I could have spent on worthy causes such as housework, cooking et al._
+How to change it in three simple steps:

 1. Modify the PS1 environment variable in the `.bashrc` file found in your home directory.
 Use `man bash` (the PROMPTING section) or [bashrcgenerator.com](http://bashrcgenerator.com).
-2. Complicating things, `.bashrc` already has a few lines involved in setting the PS1 var.
-Figure was `$debian_chroot` is, and why you why want to leave it in the terminal prompt. [chrooted debian?](https://askubuntu.com/questions/372849/what-does-debian-chrootdebian-chroot-do-in-my-terminal-prompt)
+2. `.bashrc` already has a few lines involved in setting the PS1 var.
+Find out what `$debian_chroot` is, and why you why want to leave it in the terminal prompt. [chrooted debian?](https://askubuntu.com/questions/372849/what-does-debian-chrootdebian-chroot-do-in-my-terminal-prompt)
 3. Take the time to learn about `tput` and add colour commands. [tput?,](https://linuxcommand.org/lc3_adv_tput.php) [256 colours](https://www.ditig.com/256-colors-cheat-sheet)

 Here's what was in there already: